secbyteX03/PLP-PulseAndPixel/outreach/outreach_emails.md

 ## Email 1: Initial Connection
 **Subject Lines (A/B Test):**
-1. "Quick question about [Company Name]"
+1. "Quick question about Pulse & Pixel"
 2. "[Mutual Connection] suggested we connect"
 3. "Loved your work on [Specific Project]"
 4. "3 ideas to boost [Specific Metric] at [Company]"